 To make this dish vegetarian, you’ll need to substitute chicken stock for vegetable stock or something similar, oyster sauce for “vegetarian oyster sauce” (usually made with mushrooms) and omit the meat.

-There are no rules so feel free to use any stir fry vegetables that are easily accessible to you!
 One thing to note: Be careful when adding vegetables with a high water content since they can make the dish soggy.

 The first step is to measure out all of your ingredients and cut them according to the picture below.
-Generally, the vegetables should be cut small and thin to minimize cooking time, this applies to carrots and onions especially since they take longer to cook.
+Generally, the vegetables should be cut small and thin to minimize cooking time.
+This applies to carrots and onions especially since they take longer to cook.

 Here is a list on how I cut my vegetables for the quickest cooking time: